 The Hilton Head Island Audubon Society was founded in 1974.
 We have approximately 500 memberships.
 We are proud of our Society and have tried to live up to our mission statement "to promote the awareness and appreciation of nature, to preserve and protect wildlife and natural ecosystems and to encourage responsible environmental stewardship.”

 Audubon Newhall Preserve:

 The Hilton Head Island Audubon Society owns and operates the Audubon Newhall Preserve located on Palmetto Bay Road on Hilton Head Island.
-It is open to the public at no charge from dawn to dusk daily.
+It is usually open to the public at no charge from dawn to dusk daily; however, it is currently closed while rehabilitation work is carried out following Hurricane Matthew.
 Dogs on a leash are welcome, but please pick up after your pet and do check for ticks during the warmer months.
 Smoking and the feeding of the alligators are not allowed.
 A self guided trail map is available next to our bulletin board.
 Many native plants are labeled in our several distinct types of ecosystems.

 The Hilton Head Island Audubon relies upon volunteers throughout the year.
 Volunteers are encouraged to join the following projects:

 - Field outings

 - Christmas Bird Count & Great Backyard Bird Count